American English Coonhound History and Origin

-The American English Coonhound descends from the English Foxhound, which British settlers brought to the United States around the 17th and 18th centuries.
+The American English Coonhound, a purebred dog, descends from the English Foxhound, which British settlers brought to the United States around the 17th and 18th centuries.

-The English Foxhound was bred with other breeds of dogs, including the Virginia hound and bluetick coonhound, to create the American English Coonhound.
-They were previously called English Fox.
+The English Foxhound was bred with other breeds, including the Virginia hound and Bluetick Coonhound, to create the American English Coonhound.
+They were previously called English Fox and belongs to the Hound Group.

 It was first brought to America from England in 1817 by George Washington.
 The American English Coonhound was recognized as a distinct breed by the United Kennel Club in 1905.
 Whereas, the American Kennel Club’s Foundation Stock Service recognized it in 1995.
 By 2011, it was listed as eligible to participate in the National Dog Show.